Toronto's Buyer's Market: What to Expect in 2026

 - • Economic fears dominate

-A shift in sentiment is needed before a market recovery can begin.
+A shift in consumer confidence is needed before a sustained market recovery can begin.

 What This Means for Buyers